loopwerk/django-generic-notifications/README.md

 0 9 * * * cd /path/to/project && uv run ./manage.py send_digest_emails --frequency daily
 ```

 When you add custom email frequencies you’ll have to run `send_digest_emails` for them as well.
-For example, if you created a weekly digests:
+For example, if you created a weekly digest:

 ```bash
 # Send weekly digest every Monday at 9 AM